emi01xin/chasing-embers-paint-program/README.md

-A simple paint program created from scratch
+A simple paint program in python created from scratch :)